newtheatre/website/_content/get-involved.md

 Once the show's get-in is complete, the stage manager's job really comes to life, making sure the show runs as smoothly as possible.
 They are in charge of the set and props during the show, making sure everything is where it needs to be.

-During the show, you might manage where props and set pieces are going, sort costumes for quick-changes or activate special effects like smoke machines.
+During the show, you might move around the set and props, sort costumes for quick-changes, or activate special effects like smoke machines.

 </div><div class="col-sm" markdown="1">